hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 @endditaa
 {% endplantuml %}

-As can be seen from the fact that OOP and MSA are structurally similar, understanding and properly designing architectures like MSA would be much more difficult without a proper understanding of OOP.
+As you can see from the fact that OOP and MSA are structurally similar, if you don't properly understand OOP, it will be very difficult to understand and correctly design architectures like MSA.

 These days, MSA seems to be in trend.
-And many developers seem to be focused only on learning how to use MSA components such as API gateway, gRPC, and message broker.
-However, the most important and fundamental thing is a deep understanding of OOP.
+And many developers seem to be focusing only on learning how to use MSA components such as API gateway, gRPC, message broker, etc. However, the most basic and essential thing is a deep understanding of OOP.

-> OOP is at the foundation of modern software development methods.
+> OOP is at the root of modern software development methods.

 ### Agile Methodology

-The way of working where related parties such as designers, developers, and planners form a team and closely collaborate can be likened to the core principles of object-oriented programming (OOP): high cohesion and low coupling.
-This approach plays an important role in increasing productivity and efficiency not only in software development but also in organization structure and teamwork.
+The way of working where related people such as designers, developers, and planners form a team and collaborate closely can be likened to the high cohesion and low coupling, which are the core principles of object-oriented programming (OOP).
+This approach plays an important role in increasing productivity and efficiency not only in software development but also in organization composition and teamwork.

-The composition of an agile team itself is not identical to objects that group data and functions together.
-However, in an agile team, the planner produces data called requirements, and the developer implements them, which suggests a similarity in that the production and consumption entities of data are together.
+The composition of an agile team itself is not the same structure as an object that combines data and functions into one.
+However, in an agile team, the planner produces data called requirements, and the developer implements them, so there is a similarity in that the subjects of data production and consumption are together.
 This can be seen in the same context as data (properties) and functions (methods) being closely related within an object.

-On the other hand, the process of iterating incremental development, which is an important principle of agile methodology, is possible based on the separation of concerns in object-oriented design.
-Object-oriented programming models a system as the interaction of independent objects, allowing each object to be developed and tested individually.
+On the other hand, the process of repeating incremental development, which is an important principle of agile methodology, is possible based on the separation of concerns in object-oriented design.
+Object-oriented programming models the system as interactions of independent objects, allowing each object to be developed and tested individually.
 This helps facilitate the small-scale development and feedback incorporation that agile methodology aims for.
-As a result, OOP is positioned as one of the main techniques that form the foundation of agile software development.
+As a result, OOP is establishing itself as one of the main techniques underlying agile software development.

 ## Conclusion

-This article started with the following:
+This article began like this.

-> Object-oriented programming is a programming paradigm that manages cohesion and dependency by grouping data and functions into a single 'object'.
+> Object-oriented programming is a programming paradigm that groups data and functions into a single 'object' to increase cohesion and reduce dependencies.

 That's right.
-Grouping data and functions into a single object is the core of object-oriented programming.
+Grouping data and functions into a single object is the core of object orientation.

-However, many articles or videos explaining OOP describe what encapsulation, information hiding, polymorphism, and inheritance are in OOP.
-These four basic principles of OOP are merely guidelines for grouping data and functions.
+However, many articles or videos explaining OOP explain what encapsulation, information hiding, polymorphism, and inheritance of OOP are.
+These four basic principles of OOP are only guidelines for grouping data and functions.
 The most basic and essential thing is the grouping of data and functions.

-Then, can there be an object that only contains data?
-Conversely, can there be an object that only contains functions?
+Then, can an object exist with only data?
+Conversely, can an object exist with only functions?

-Even if you write code using the class syntax, it is not an object.
-An object is meaningful only when it has both state (properties) and behavior (methods).
+Even if you write code using class syntactically, it is not an object.
+An object is meaningful only when state (properties) and behavior (methods) are together.

-You may feel like you have learned something after reading this article.
-However, until you actually try to convert your code to object-oriented, it will likely remain a vague feeling of something that might work.
+You may feel like you know something after reading this article now.
+However, it will not be concretized until you actually change your code to object-oriented.

-It requires a lot of contemplation and practice to understand what good code is.
+Much consideration and practice are needed to determine what good code is.

-OOP is at the foundation of modern development methodologies.
-Without a deep understanding of OOP, it would be difficult to properly use modern development methods such as TDD, DDD, Agile, and MSA, even if you study them.
-This is the reason why there are many projects that apply MSA but few successful cases.
+OOP is at the root of modern development methodologies.
+If you don't deeply understand OOP, it will be difficult to use modern development methods such as TDD, DDD, Agile, MSA correctly even if you study them.
+This is the reason why there are many projects that have applied MSA but few success cases.

-Design patterns are a collection of commonly used patterns in object-oriented programming.
-We will cover this topic next time.
+Design patterns are a collection of common patterns frequently used in object-oriented programming.
+I will cover this next time.